lorenwest/node-red-contrib-state/README.md

 ![](https://raw.githubusercontent.com/lorenwest/node-red-contrib-state/master/img/ChangeNode.png)

-## Binary State Name/Value Convention

-While these nodes can store any type of data, they're designed to work well when the state _name_ is a binary statement (like _isRoomOccupied_ where the value of _1_ represents IN that state, the value of _0_ represents NOT IN that state, and a number between 0 and 1 represents a confidence range.

-States following this convention define the value as:

-  * 1.00 - IN this state
-  * 0.66 - Thought to be IN this state, but un-verified
-  * 0.50 - Unsure, more IN than not
-  * 0.49 - Unsure, more NOT than in
-  * 0.33 - Thought to be NOT in this state, but un-verified
-  * 0.00 - NOT in this state

-This convention helps with consistency, and assists derived states in computing their confidence.

-A consistent pattern starts with setting a state in either 0.66 or 0.33 until it's externally validated, either increasing or decreasing the value based on the number of external validations, and the confidence in those validations.

-If states decay over time, they can increase to 0.65 or decrease to 0.34 but generally don't expand outside of that range without external validation.

-Ranges

-  * 0 / 1 - Confidence not considered.
-  * 0.66 / 0.33 - Initial unverified state
-  * Verified (0.67 - .99, 0.32 - 0.01) - Externally verified, value specifies confidence in external validation
-  * Unsure (0.34 - 0.65) - Unsure about the value - in this range due to time decay or failed validation

-Accuracy is undefined, and rounded to 2 digits for documentation purposes only.

 ## Shared State Storage

 Shared state is saved onto the filesystem, along with history, on each state change.
 This assures stability